AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Smart Pointers and RAII.md

 ---

 ## Unique Pointers
 Unique pointers are the most common type of smart pointer.
+Unique pointers are called unique because they are the _only_ references to their data.
+Assignment from unique pointers (`operator=`) as well as references (`&`) to them are illegal and will raise compile-time errors — this is necessary to prevent dangling pointers.
+The only transfer operation allowed on unique pointers is moving (via `std::move()`), which will leave it as `nullptr`.

 ## Passing Unique Pointers
 Since passing by value makes a copy, you cannot pass a unique pointer by value like `func(std::unique_ptr<int> ptr)`.
 You must either pass by reference or call `std::move()`.